Dance Camps

 Do you offer before/after care?

 Yes, for an additional fee we can accept students half an hour before the morning camp begins, or the lunch period between camps can be added on.
 We do not offer after care for summer camps, because our classes begin after camp concludes.
+Students enrolled in full day camps receive extra care included in their tuition.

 What does my child need to bring every day?